ruanzx/devcontainer-templates/features/spec-kit-in-docker/README.md

 3. Mounts your current directory as `/workspace`
 4. Mounts your git config (read-only)
 5. Passes through GitHub tokens
+6. If `--upgrade` flag is provided, upgrades spec-kit inside the container before running the command
-6. Runs spec-kit commands in the Docker container
+7. Runs spec-kit commands in the Docker container

 ## Examples